hzget/hzget.github.io/notes/english/abstract.md

 A visitor just keys in his job criteria and the agent will e-mail him when a matching position is posted on the site.
 The agent also helps the employed to "keep their eyes open".

+***Text 2*** :
+Alphabetism is an insidious form of descrimination that continues to thrive.
+In many occasions, the list of speakers is drawn up alphabetically -- sorted by the first letter of their surnames -- and the audience will lose interest by the time they reach the second half.